The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Preliminaries

 \begin{remark} For any FK boundary condition $\xi$ on $G$, we can define a (not necessarily planar) graph $\tilde G$ by identifying all vertices of every boundary component of $\xi$ with a single vertex in $\tilde G$, and keeping the same edge structure.
 Then the FK Glauber dynamics on $\tilde G$ with free boundary conditions is the same as that on $G$ with boundary conditions $\xi$.
 In such a case, let $\partial \tilde G$ denote the set of vertices in $\tilde G$ that arise from the boundary components of $G$. \end{remark}

-\begin{remark} The dependence on $\Delta$ in Theorem~\ref{thm:Ullrich-comparison} can be improved to exponential in the maximum degree of all but one vertex (see~\cite[Theorem~1']{Ul13}), whence $\Delta$ in Eq.~\eqref{eq-ullrich1} can be replaced with the second largest degree of $G$.
+\begin{remark} The exponential dependence on $\Delta$ in Eq.~\eqref{eq-ullrich1} can be improved to exponential in the maximum degree of all but one vertex (see~\cite[Theorem~1']{Ul13}), whence $\Delta$ in Eq.~\eqref{eq-ullrich1} can be replaced with the second largest degree of $G$.
 This implies that Theorem~\ref{mainthm:1} in fact also holds for the Potts Glauber dynamics. \end{remark}

 The following is a consequence of spin symmetry of the Swendsen--Wang dynamics.